Class Information and dancewear

 R.A.D.
 OFFICIAL BALLET UNIFORM & JAZZ WEAR

-BOYS ONLY CLASSES - The Boys Only classes have been a great success and the boys were the stars of our recent Show.The Boys enjoy a fun class which channel their energy into dance with fitness, flexability, leaps and spins.
+BOYS ONLY CLASSES - The Boys Only dance classes have been a great success and the boys were the stars of our last Show.The Boys enjoy a fun class which channel their energy into dance with fitness, flexability, leaps and spins.

-Mary Robson and Assistants Sam Simpson and Catriona Matthew are Registered Teachers of the Royal Academy of Dance.
-Sam teaches the Jazz and Boys Only classes and Catriona teaches the the younger ballet classes in Wormit and Tayport.
+Mary Robson and Assistants Sam Simpson, Sylvie Clarke and Catriona Matthew are Registered Teachers of the Royal Academy of Dance.
+Sam teaches the Adult Jazz and Boys Only classes and Catriona and Sylvie teach the the younger ballet classes in Wormit and Tayport.
+Mary Robson teaches most Graded exam classes.

 All items are available through the Ballet School.